Skip to contents

 • Sp() Smoothing via splines

-• SVD() Smoothing of age via singular value decomposition
+• SVD() Smoothing over age via singular value decomposition

 • priors Overview of priors implemented in bage